New Veterinary Career? 7 Ways to Kick Start Things (or Give Help)

 Most Veterinary Industry Associations have staggered membership levels, offering discounted membership rates to recently qualified veterinary professionals.
 This can make it reasonably cost-effective to register with the National Association for your industry segment (Vet, Nurse, or Tech), plus any particular area of interest (e.g. Animal Welfare).
 There are usually also local chapters that you can connect with on a more regular basis.

-Veterinary Industry Associations not only provide great networking opportunities via online forums and events, but can also support learning and career progression, provide discounts on continuing education events, help advocate for you in public forums, and often offer membership advice and counseling services.
+Veterinary Industry Associations not only provide excellent networking opportunities via online forums and events, but can also support learning and career progression, provide discounts on continuing education events, help advocate for you in public forums, and often offer membership advice and counseling services.

 Work-life balance has become a pervasive buzzword for a reason – it’s a fundamental mental and physical health goal to strive for throughout your career, particularly during the potentially overwhelming early years!

-Whilst a veterinary industry role often makes for challenging, stimulating workdays, it can also make it difficult to “turn your brain off” out of work hours.
+Whilst a veterinary industry role often makes for challenging, stimulating workdays, it can also make it difficult to “turn your brain off” outside of work hours.
 This can affect our relaxation time, our relationships, and even our sleep.

 It’s crucial that you “unplug” from work regularly by spending time with family (whether online or in-person), socializing with friends, working out, engaging in fun hobbies, and taking vacations or mini-road trips whenever you can.
 You could also consider the regular practice of meditation or mindfulness exercises, which can help reduce stress, increase calmness and clarity, and promote restful sleep.

 Completely disengaging from work at the end of each shift will allow you to properly rest and recharge – meaning that you return to work refreshed and focused.
-Remember that work is only one part of your life, and balance is key for happiness and health!
+Remember that work is only one part of your life, and balance is key to happiness and health!

 Build relationships within your team